Confluence in. Release notes website out.

 Reduce copy and paste

-Give users a clean public page
+Give users a better update page

 Questions about publishing release notes from Confluence